Modify source code of database objects

 If there are conflicts in source code of a local object and the same object on a server, the object is displayed in red.
 If you open such object in the editor, you will see a notification about conflicts.

-For example, on the following screenshot, the
+For example, in the following screenshot, the

-Do_Something procedure is modified but contains no conflicts, the
+get_customer_balance function is modified but contains no conflicts, the

 Controls of the Database Changes tool window